EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/07-update-multiagentflow-class.md

-# 5.8: Update the MultiAgentFlow Class
+# 5.8 🔄🧩 Update the MultiAgentFlow Class

-In this step, we will update the `MultiAgentFlow` class to accept the Reviews Agent, emit and handle review events, and add a step function for the Reviews Agent.
+In this step, you'll update the `MultiAgentFlow` class to accept the Reviews Agent, emit and handle review events, and add a step function for the Reviews Agent.
 This will integrate the Reviews Agent into the multi-agent workflow, allowing it to be triggered, run, and its results to be handled like other agents.
+Let's connect all the moving parts!

 ---